Sign up to our Newsletter

 MPRE Study schedule

-This study schedule follows the most logical sequence of studying: first fully reading the rules and keywords, then memorizing and deconstructing them, and finally putting them to practice.
+This study schedule follows the most logical study sequence: first thoroughly reading the rules and keywords, then memorizing and deconstructing them, and finally putting them into practice.

-Depending on the time you’ve allotted to study for the MPRE, you can adjust this schedule accordingly.
-During your practice sessions, you will gain a better understanding of whether or not you know how to properly deconstruct the rules.
+You can adjust this schedule accordingly depending on the time you’ve allotted to study for the MPRE.
+During your practice sessions, you will gain a better understanding of whether or not you know how to deconstruct the rules correctly.

-If you find you are consistently answering questions wrong, don’t worry, it’s an easy fix!
-You’ll have to just go over the rules again to find what you’re missing or seek external help to get you on the right track!
-It’s also suggested that all students read the comments of each rule to get a better understanding of how they’re applied in real life!
+If you consistently answer questions incorrectly, don’t worry; it’s an easy fix!
+You’ll have to review the rules again to find what you’re missing or seek external help to get you on the right track.
+It’s also suggested that all students read each rule's comments to understand better how they’re applied in real life!

 Download your MPRE study schedule below!